INTERNATIONAL RELATIONS

 • Nina Tannenwald, sections from "Stigmatizing the Bomb" (International Security, 2004, 11p).
 This is an edited version of the article that removes most of her evidence explaining how and why the "nuclear" taboo formed.
 The short version provides a perhaps clearer explanation of how constructivist theory explain state behavior that what you see in your textbook, so that is why it is assigned.
 Also, we will return to her argument at the end of the course when we explore why only some countries have nuclear weapons while others do not.

-Feb 14 (F), 17 (M), 19 (W): Why may globalization be less of a game changer than we first thought
+February 16, 18, 20 (M, W, F): Why may globalization be more or less of a game changer than we first thought

 For Friday:

-• Friday, in class, we'll watch the first 50 minutes of a documentary on globalization and India; you likely will be asked a question about this assignment on this unit's exam.
+Designed to be completed right after you watch the documentary, this assignment is due before we return from break.
 If you cannot attend this class for any reason, check in with Prof. Setzler for information on how to view the film, which will be covered on your next exam.

-• Enjoy your Spring Break: No classes and no homework for February 24, 26, and 28
+Enjoy your Spring Break: No classes and no homework for February 24, 26, and 28

-(M)—Cont: When and how do states cooperate?
+March 2, 4, and 6—When and how do states cooperate?